chapaghetti/omarchydots/README.md

 Omarchy Custom Bar — Pillbox & Expandable Tray

-Recap of the customizations applied to the Omarchy shell/bar for a pillboxed, floating-module look with an expandable system tray whose capsule grows and shrinks with the drawer.
+An overview of the customizations applied to the Omarchy shell/bar for a pillboxed, floating-module look with an expandable system tray whose capsule grows and shrinks with the drawer.